 In this Sig Sauer ROMEO 7 VS ROMEO 5 comparison guide, let's check out their specs on how they feel overall on different rifle setups

 Sig ROMEO 5 is the budget clone version of an Aimpoint Micro and the Sig Sauer ROMEO 7 is like the budget clone of Aimpoint COMP4.

 Field Of View

 The field of view is similar, but the ROMEO 5 is much better for maximum situation awareness, which the optic POV has less optic frame view obstruction.
 It's a great choice on many carbines and subguns,

-The ROMEO 7's brightness adjustment is a user friendly design, but it kind blocks the user's situational awareness a little.
+The ROMEO 7's red dot brightness adjustment is a user friendly design, but it kind blocks the user's situational awareness a little.

 If you aim with one eye open, the ROMEO 5 may be a better option.

 Both optics has slight tint, but they are not so distracting that obscures the target.
 In low light situations, having a light to positively identify target is recommended.

 When we compare the reticle clarity between Sig Romeo 5 and Sig Romeo 7, we have to first address users with astigmatism.
 Without fixing one's eye sight, reticle clarity doesn't matter.

 Tip 1: A bigger dot appears rounder and much clearer under bright sunlight than indoor

 Tip 2: Adjust the dot brightness is important under different lighting condition, so the emitter starburst doesn't obscure your field of view

 What we like about the Sig Sauer ROMEO 7 is the brightness adjustment dial is easy to turn, and it faces the user.
 The adjustment dial provides rock solid detent feedback to work well in cold weather or anytime when wearing thick gloves.

 The Sig Romeo 5 can accept various aftermarket Aimpoint Micro mounts.

 Sig Romeo 7 features a completely different mounting footprint than ROMEO 5, and many Aimpoint Comp4 mount will work with it.